hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 Honest nodes will **only** send valid events in *topological order* to peers.
 A peer may still receive events out of order, because different events may arrive from different peers at different times.
-To support topological ordering, events received by Gossip are not retained by Gossip, they are simply passed directly to Event Intake, which among verification tasks, also orders events in topological order.
-The events are then recorded durably with the Pre-Consensus Recording module, when then sends these events to the Gossip module to be sent out.
-This loop is intentional, with the assumption that the additional latency in this loop will be relatively short (on the order of microseconds).
+To support topological ordering, events received by Gossip are not retained by Gossip, they are simply passed directly to Event Intake, which after verification, also orders events in topological order and recorded durably to disk, and then send back to the Gossip module to be sent out to its gossip peers.

+**The key design principle here is that a node will only send valid events through gossip**.
+If invalid events are ever received, you may know the node that sent them to you is dishonest.
+Validating events increases latency at each "hop", but allows us to identify dishonest gossip peers and discipline them accordingly.

+During execution, for all nodes that are online and able to keep up, events are received "live" and processed immediately and re-gossiped.
+However, if a node is offline and then comes back online, or is starting back up after reconnect, it may be missing events.
+In this case, the node will need to ask its peers for any events it is missing.

+For this reason, every honest node needs to buffer some events, so when its peer asks it for events, it is able to give them.
+Events can be "non-ancient", "ancient", or "expired".
+Although the definition for these is subject to configuration, we will here use some example values.
+Non-ancient events are those events that are either not yet in a consensus round, or are in one of the last 26 consensus rounds.
+Expired events are those that are in a round that is older than the last most recent 500 consensus rounds.
+And ancient events are those that are in a round between 26 and 500.

+The Gossip module must cache all non-expired events.
+Note that it must be a fixed number of rounds that defines "expired", because otherwise it is possible for a quiescent network to never recover (see the documentation for the tipset algorithm, and other-parent selection, for specifics on why this is true).
+This number must also be large enough in case rounds/sec increases dramatically, because reconnect requires a certain amount of time (not rounds) for catchup.
+As long as this number is large enough to meet th requirements regardless of the rounds/sec, and as long as it is fixed in number of rounds, then it will work.

 #### Peer Discipline

 If a peer is misbehaving, the Gossip module will notify the Bad Node module that one of its peers is misbehaving.
 For example, if a peer is not responding to requests, even after repeated attempts to reconnect with it, it may be "bad".
 Or if the peer is sending events that exceed an acceptable rate, or exceed an acceptable side, then it is "bad".
-Or if the events it sends cannot be parsed, then it is "bad".
-The Gossip module design may define arbitrary additional
+Or if the events it sends cannot be parsed, or are signed incorrectly, or in other ways fail validation, then it is "bad".
+There may be additional rules by the Gossip module or others (such as the Hashgraph module detecting forking) that could lead to a peer being marked as "bad".

 If the Bad Node module decides that the peer should be penalized, then it will instruct the Gossip module to "shun" that peer.
 "Shunning" is a unilateral behavior that one node can take towards another, where it terminates the connection and